Open-Attestation/adr/signature-proof-spec/spec.md

 The anatomy of the credentials is as above, but we will focus on the `credentialSubject` object as its values are the **set of claims** about the **subject**.

 For every property, nested or otherwise, we will first generate a secure random string (also known as a salt).
-This is to prevent a rainbow table attack [do i need to elaborate further?].
+This is to prevent a rainbow table attack [7].
 While traversing the key value pairs, we would also keep a reference to the path of the original structure of the credential subject.
 After all the processing, we would flatten the values in an array of objects with the key value pairs of `value`, indicating the secure random string, and `path`, indicating the reference of the path of the original document.

 The code sample below shows the salted credential subject.